Documents Needed to Apply

 - Students must have a valid FAFSA on file for the current year and the upcoming academic year.

-- Students must qualify for Title IV Aid.
+- Students must qualify for Title IV Aid (meet Satisfactory Academic Progress after spring term).

 - Students must have unmet financial need.
-This is determined by the Financial Aid Office.
+This is determined by Student Financial Services.

 - Students must be either enrolled for Summer Session or pre-registered for the upcoming fall term.